 - Passport number and issue/expiry date

-It is essential for applicants for the NZ eTA for business to ensure that all the information has been entered correctly before submitting the form, as even small mistakes may result in a delay in receiving the approved eTA or the rejection of the application.
-Although most eTAs are sent to the applicant within 1 business day, it is recommended that travellers submit their application at least 3 business days before their intended date of arrival in the country, in order to allow sufficient time for the business eTA to be processed.
+It is essential for business people applying for the NZeTA for to ensure that all the information has been entered correctly before submitting the form, as even small mistakes may result in a delay in receiving the approved eTA or the rejection of the application.

-Citizens of non-visa waiver countries who are unable to apply for an eTA New Zealand for business are required to obtain an NZ business visitor visa from an embassy or consulate in order to visit the country for business activities.
-Applicants are required to provide proof of sufficient funds to cover the duration of their stay, or that they have the financial support of their employer.
+Citizens of non-visa waiver countries who are not eligible to apply for an eTA New Zealand prior to a business trip and are, instead, required to obtain an NZ Business Visitor Visa from an embassy or consulate in order to visit the country for business activities.
+Applicants are required to provide proof of sufficient funds to cover the duration of their stay.

-Both the eTA for business and the business visa for New Zealand allow the holder to visit the country for up to 3 months for the following activities:
+Both the eTA and the business visa for New Zealand allow the holder to visit the country for up to 3 months for the following activities:

 - To sell goods and services